tseyanghub/tseyanghub.github.io/_pages/cv.md

   Rainmaker has detected 73 bugs (44 confirmed and 40 fixed) in 11 popular cloud-backed applications, like orleans, botbuilder-dotnet, and efcore.

-  * Supervisor: Professor Tianyin Xu
+  * Supervisor: Professor Tianyin Xu and Suman Nath

 * April 2021 - August 2021: Software Engineer Intern
   * Tencent
   * Duties included: Work at Billing paltform of department of Technology and Engineering Group.
 My job is to build payment systems on Midas(Tencent overseas game e-commerce platform) for a lot of popular games, like pokeman united on Nintendo Switch and Saint Seiya Awakening: Knights of the Zodiac mobile.
 I helped implement the shopping cart mode of Saint Seiya Awakening: Knights of the Zodiac mobile, which improved shopping efficiency.
-And I help implement the code to record user consumption infomation to help the data analysis team create a better user portrait.
+And I helped implement the code to record user consumption infomation to help the data analysis team create a better user portrait.

 Skills
 ======